gabriel-kwesie/post-install-config/README.md

 <p>
 Configure Departments Ticket Visibility

-In the admin panel, select departments > add a new department > and select Top-Level department Name SysAdmins, and Create
+In the admin panel, select departments > add a new department > and select Top-Level department >

+name SysAdmins, and Create
 Delete the Maintenance Department (not archive, for the tutorial)
 </p>
 <br />